There are plenty of things you don't want to leave home without, so here's a list of the most important things to pack before you jet away.

 No, really.
 There's nothing worse than coming down with a bug on holiday, and unfortunately crowded planes, trains and automobiles (travellers' favourite hang outs) are often breeding grounds for this kind of inconvenience.
 These little bottles are also super helpful in case of public bathrooms that don't have handsoap!
 Keep up with your basic hygiene and you might just save yourself a pesky cold in that luxury destination.

 Not to be too obvious, but it's more about what you don't put in than what you do for clothes.
 Avoid cotton as it's heavier than other materials, takes longer to dry and crinkles easily.
 Opt for simple pieces that work well together rather than lots of different textures, styles and patterns, and jazz up your outfits with accessories rather than fancy threads.
-If you need to tick these off, there's a great guide here.
 You are only allowed one pair of jeans and remember – it's likely you'll pick up more clothing items along the way.